 It was one of my most favourite recipes.

 “Always remember: If you’re alone in the kitchen and you drop the lamb, you can always just pick it up.
 Who’s going to know?” – Julia Child

-And, in fairness to Mr Oliver, it is an awesome lamb shank recipe.
+And, in fairness to Mr Oliver, it is a truly awesome lamb shank recipe.
 Seriously pukka, even!
 But, given the chilli and tomatoes that are kind of central to Jamie’s dish, this is one recipe that definitely doesn’t fit the Autoimmune Protocol ‘rules’.

-Down here in Sydney-town, the temperature has suddenly dipped a little as we head towards winter.
-And, on Saturday night I had a good friend coming for dinner.
-I happen to know she loves lamb shanks, so it seemed like just the time to amend Jamie’s recipe to meet my AIP needs.
+When I first published this post, the temperature had just dipped a little as we headed towards winter.
+And, as I had a good friend coming for dinner who I happened to know loves lamb shanks, it seemed like the perfect time to amend Jamie’s recipe to meet my AIP needs.

 Plus, once the dish is in the oven, there’s not much to do – there are loads of vegetables in the dish, so while I think serving your shanks on a bed of mash is recommended, you don’t really need any more greens unless you’d like the meat to stretch further.

 And, as I tend to do with all my braises, I took my meat off the bone.
 I think it goes further this way.
 Of course, you can choose to leave your shanks whole if you prefer.

 We had our shanks with a celeriac and parsnip mash.
 YUM!

 - 4-5 large lamb shanks (I managed to squeeze 5 large shanks into my le Creuset)